dra27/ocaml/runtime/Mangling.md

 2. Native Mask (0xfffff) is used by `libasmrun`.
 Note that in native code, the only place where name mangling is used is natdynlink, and bit 8 is therefore _never_ set.
+3. Zinc Mask (0x001ff) is used by `ocamlc` for bytecode executables which do not contain their own runtime.

 ## File Name Mangling